 Adverse media or any negative news is any information that exposes a person’s involvement in crimes, however, in AML compliance, adverse media refers to risk-relevant information that is available to the general public.
-This adverse information could be news of involvement in money laundering, financing terrorism, fraud, tax evasion, human rights abuse and so on.
+This adverse information could be news of involvement in money laundering, financing terrorism, fraud, tax evasion, human rights abuse, and so on.

-Adverse information search: sources of risk relevant data
+Adverse information search: sources of risk-relevant data

-Thousands of negative news are published in different languages daily, consequently posing a challenge to manually screen for risk-relevant information, particularly in companies dealing with large numbers of customers every day.
-Our automated platforms for adverse media searching present a solution to these challenges.
+Thousands of negative news are published in different languages daily, consequently posing a challenge to a manual screening for risk-relevant information, particularly in companies dealing with large numbers of customers every day.
+Our automated platform for adverse media searching presents a solution to these challenges.